nuz-y/docker-image-atlassian-confluence/README.md

 # Docker images for Atlassian Confluence

-Production ready, up to date builds of Atlassian Confluence - right from the original binary download based on adoptjdk openjdk 11
+Production ready, up to date builds of Atlassian Confluence - right from the original binary download based on

+  - adoptjdk openjdk 11 (Confluence 7)
+  - adoptjdk openjdk 8 (Confluence 6)

 This project is build by concourse.ci, see [our oss pipelines here](https://github.com/EugenMayer/concourse-our-open-pipelines)